catseye/SixtyPical/tests/SixtyPical Analysis.md

 a, z, and n are trashed, and must be declared as such.

-(Note, both n and z are forbidden writes in this tests.)
+(Note, both n and z are forbidden writes in this test.)

     | byte lives
     | routine main